kallaway/100-days-of-code/r1-html-log.md

 **R1D55; January 31st, 2019**
 Experimented a bit with Bootstrap 4, nothing fancy, just learning some of the changes and testing some of the examples.

+**R1D56; February 1st, 2019**
+Modified my Portfolio page to use Bootstrap 4 instead of 3, added a navbar to it and started modifying its layout.
+Changing the preview thumbnails of the projects to use cards instead of the current implementation was kicking my ass at first, but I turned it around.
+Gonna finish tomorrow.